From Warframe to Streamers – Exclusivity’s Impact On Modern Gaming

 The trend of titles or promotions being made available to specific players has been growing, with it perhaps being most commonly seen when games are made exclusive to specific platforms or consoles.
 For instance, earlier this year we revealed how Death Stranding Director’s Cut looks set to be a PlayStation 5 exclusive, as there was no suggestion that a PC version was in the pipeline.
 CBR.com also recently reported on suggestions on Twitter that The Elder Scrolls VI could be an Xbox exclusive.

 As the Prime Gaming news shows, subscribers to specific services also generally tend to be able to enjoy different promotions.
 For instance, Xbox outlines how its Game Pass Ultimate members can get access to exclusive discounts and deals, as well as free perks such as in-game content and partner offers.
-In addition, similar trends have developed in the world of online casinos.
-This area of the entertainment industry has seen major growth in recent years and many different deals can now be found on various sites.
-For example, this page related to the best high roller casinos in South Africa explains how such sites tend to offer a range of different bonuses to VIP players, including the likes of deposit match bonuses, free spins, and cashback.
-Other elements offered include exclusive banking methods, as well as personal contacts for customer support.

 The issue of exclusivity is also having a big bearing on gaming in another way, thanks to the huge interest in streaming platforms.